By Jayaram V

-Without this it is difficult to make progress.
-True, in the
+this it is difficult to make progress.
+True, in the past people

-past people with little school education or reading ability
+with little school education or reading ability made into history

-through the index to get an overall view of the subject matter
+the index to get an overall view of the subject matter of the book.

 2. Establish your reading objectives.
 Before you begin reading